- Diplomate, American Board of Medical Oncology

-Dr. Bottino began his internship in internal medicine at Mount Zion Hospital at the University of California in San Francisco, CA from 1977-1978.
-He completed his residency from 1978-1980 at Montefiore Hospital, Einstein College of Medicine, Bronx, NY where he became a chief resident and then completed fellowship in Hematology.
+Dr. Bottino began his internship in Internal Medicine at Mount Zion Hospital at the University of California in San Francisco, CA from 1977-1978.
+He completed his residency from 1978-1980 at Montefiore Hospital, Einstein College of Medicine, Bronx, NY where he became a chief resident and then completed his fellowship in Hematology.
 He completed his training as an Oncology fellow at the National Institutes of Health, National Cancer Institute.

 Dr. Bottino’s first medical job was as a researcher at the Medicine Branch of the National Institutes of Health in Bethesda, MD from 1981-1982.
-He then worked at Biologic Therapeutics Branch NCI-FCRF, Fredrick, MD from 1982-1984, an Assitant professor of medicine of Hematology and Oncology at the NYU School of Medicine from 1984-1995.
-From 1984- 2015 Dr. Bottino owned his own Private Practice in Mount Kisco, New York.
-In 2015 Dr. Bottino decided to work for Hudson Valley Hematology as an Oncology Associate.
+He then worked at Biologic Therapeutics Branch NCI-FCRF, Fredrick, MD from 1982-1984, an Assistant Professor of Medicine of Hematology and Oncology at the NYU School of Medicine from 1984-1995.
+From 1984-2015, Dr. Bottino owned his own private practice in Mount Kisco, New York.
+In 2015, Dr. Bottino decided to work for Hudson Valley Hematology as an Oncology Associate.
 He has extensive clinical and hospital experience.

-Dr. Bottino has participated in over 22 research studies, has written/co-written over 4 abstracts and has been a sub-investor/principle in for over 8 research studies.
+Dr. Bottino has participated in over 22 research studies, has written/co-written over four abstracts and has been a sub-investor/principle in over eight research studies.

 Dr. Bottino has won the Excellence in Teaching Award from NY Medical College in 1977, 2002, 2005, and 2015.
-In 2012 Dr. Bottino was awarded the Bishop’s Father Rufin Compassionate Caregiver Award by the Catholic Church for his charitiable wiliness to care for all patients, regardless if they had insurance or a way to reimbursement.
-In 2014 he won the Chancellor’s Award for exceptional service to New York Medical College.
+In 2012, Dr. Bottino was awarded the Bishop’s Father Rufin Compassionate Caregiver Award by the Catholic Church for his charitable willingness to care for all patients, regardless if they had insurance or a way of reimbursement.
+In 2014, he won the Chancellor’s Award for exceptional service to New York Medical College.

-In 1996 till 2009 he was Cancer Liaison Physician for the American College of Surgeons, Commission on Cancer for the Northern Westchester Area.
-In 1997 he joined the Westchester County Medical Society and the American Medical Association, participating in 2 committees.
-In 2009 till 2013 he served in this capacity, and currently is the backup Liaison for NWH.
+In 1996 until 2009, he was Cancer Liaison Physician for the American College of Surgeons, Commission on Cancer for the Northern Westchester Area.
+In 1997, he joined the Westchester County Medical Society and the American Medical Association, participating in two committees.
+In 2009 till 2013, he served in this capacity, and currently is the backup Liaison for NWH.
 He has been a member of the Medical Resource Council of Gilda’s Club since 2005.
 He has been on the Chair of Hematology and Blood Banking Committee for over 20 years.

 - American Society of Clinical Oncology